-- Rehab Revolution is constantly a work in progress, but please leave comments if you ever have anything to say or ask!
-It is Rehab Revolution’s goal to inspire lively conversation between healers, patients, caregivers, and anyone who supports what we do.
+- StrokedUP is constantly a work in progress, but please leave comments if you ever have anything to say or ask!
+It is StrokedUP’s goal to inspire lively conversation between healers, patients, caregivers, and anyone who supports what we do.
 Together, let’s develop a community.

 Guest Blogger - Richard (Dick) L. Burns